ati-ozgur/course-database/course-contents/database-convergence-en.md

 For example, schema comparison is widely supported in old boring databases but please look at for same use case in document databases.

-## Databases add new technologies to their stacks

-1. Objects
-2. XML Data
-3. JSON Data
-4. Graphs
-5. Vectors

-Add links from Oracle and others to this one.

-## Use cases for relational database is a good choice
+## Use cases for relational database is a very good first choice

 You should always start with relational database when starting your application.
 Premature optimization is root of all evil.